navalnica/dl_sys_course_notes/README.md

 ### High level modular library components

 #### Module
+* Helps to compose things together
-* Any computational **Module** (like `torch.nn.Module`) follows a common principle of "tensor in, tensor out".
+* Any Module follows a common principle of "tensor in, tensor out".
-  Sometimes Module can take several tensors as inputs.
+  Sometimes Module can take several tensors as inputs, but usually - one.
-* Module encapsulates following things:
+* Module does the following:
-  * Defines a way to compute outputs for given inputs
+  * Defines a forward pass: a way to compute outputs for given inputs
-  * Storage and initialization of trainable parameters
+  * Provides storage and defines initialization of trainable parameters
-  * Defines a way to compute gradients for trainable parameters
+  * In some Deep Learning frameworks modules also handle gradients computation (like in Caffe).<br>
+    But in frameworks based on computational graph abstraction (TensorFlow, PyTorch) we only need to define a forward pass for a module - gradient computations are performed **automatically** by Tensor and Operation (add, div, sum, etc.) objects!

 * Loss function is a special kind of Module.
 It takes input tensors and outputs scalar value (tensor of rank 0)
 * Multiple losses can be combined together.
 For example in the case of object detection and recognition one loss would find object bounding boxes and the other one will predict its class value.
 We can then take (possibly weighted)